HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 ### 6.5 Measure Types

+    Conformance Requirement 22 (Composite Measure Types):

+    For composite measures using Opportunity scoring
+    The measure scoring method SHALL be Proportion or Ratio All component measures SHALL use Proportion or Ratio scoring For composite measures using All-or-nothing scoring
+    The measure scoring method SHALL be Proportion or Ratio All component measures SHALL use Proportion or Ratio scoring For composite measures using Patient-level linear scoring The measure scoring method SHALL be Continuous Variable All component measures SHALL use Proportion, Ratio, or Continuous Variable Scoring

+    a composite eCQM SHALL have at least two componentQualityMeasureDocument elements the typeCode attribute of the relatedDocument element SHALL be XCRPT the id element of the componentQualityMeasureDocument element SHALL be present and SHALL have a root attribute that specifies the id of the component eCQM SHOULD have an identifierName attribute that specifies the title of the component eCQM

 For composite measures, the composite score calculation method effectively determines the measure type.
 The component measures in a composite can also be proportion, ratio, or continuous variable measures.
 However, all the component measures of a composite must be of the same type.

 The following table summarizes the allowable measure types for each of the composite scoring methods: